Short-Term Residential Rentals: Complete Guide for First-Time Renters

 What qualifies as a short-term residential rental?

-A short-term residential rental generally refers to a property rented for a limited period, usually ranging from a few days to several months.
-The exact definition can vary depending on local regulations.
+A short-term rental typically refers to a property rented for a few days to several months.
+The exact definition depends on local regulations.

 Are short-term rentals different from traditional leases?